 How to Fill Out the FAFSA

-The FAFSA becomes available October 1 each year for the following academic year.
+The FAFSA becomes available in December for the 2024-2025 academic year.

 There are three ways to complete and submit your FAFSA:

 - Log in at fafsa.gov to apply online.
 To have your FAFSA information sent directly to TLU, enter Federal School Code 003641.